 - Math-Drills.com (young kids – teens – Math)

 - Duolingo (proficient readers and up – Foreign Language)

 - Smithsonian Institute (all ages – wide range of subjects)

 - Monterey Bay Aquarium (all ages – Marine Science and Conservation)

 - California Academy of Sciences (all ages – Science)

-Be sure to check out these 15 fantastic FREE online resources for homeschooling!
-And head over to my post How to Homeschool on a Budget, for great tips on how to create a thriving homeschooling environment even when finances are tight!
+And once you’ve checked out these 15 fantastic FREE online resources for homeschooling, be sure to head over to How to Homeschool on a Budget, for great tips on how to create a thriving homeschooling environment even when finances are tight!